Geometry in the entanglement dynamics of the double Jaynes-Cummings model: The entanglement surface

-A point over that surface informs us how much entanglement there is in each one of the partitions $AB$, $Aa$ and $Ab$.
-If now we consider the initial state (\ref{phi_0}) and draw the parametric graphics, for determined values of $\alpha$, in a diagram $C_{AB} \,\mathrm{x}\, C_{Aa}\,\mathrm{x}\, C_{Ab}$, we also have, curves in that diagram, as depicted in figure \ref{fig15}, where its projections in each diagram $C_{Aj} \,\mathrm{x}\, C_{Ak}$ will give the curves of that respective diagram.
+A point over that surface informs how much entanglement there is in each one of the partitions $AB$, $Aa$ and $Ab$.
+If now we consider the initial state (\ref{phi_0}) and draw the parametric graphics, for a few values of $\alpha$, in a diagram $C_{AB} \,\mathrm{x}\, C_{Aa}\,\mathrm{x}\, C_{Ab}$, we also have curves in that diagram, as depicted in figure \ref{fig15}.